Medical Guardian vs. Medical Alert Review

 Speaking of home units, the Medical Alert Home System has a range of 800 feet, which is on the shorter side of average for medical alert systems.
 Medical Guardian’s home unit range is 1,400 feet (about ¼ mile).

 Medical Guardian charges for its added tech and longer range, costing a few dollars more per month than Medical Alert.
-Where the two brands align is fall detection: It costs $10 to add fall detection to your devices, no matter which brand you choose.
+Where the two brands align is fall detection: It costs $10 to add fall detection to your devices (and fall detection requires a wearable device), no matter which brand you choose.
 Both brands include the option for a lockbox to keep a set of keys for emergency responders to use.
 With Medical Alert, the lockbox is free with an annual plan.

 Medical Guardian vs. Medical Alert devices compared